ERA Research Internships

 Award

 You will receive a stipend on par with Wellcome Trust Internships (£250 per week).
 The host laboratory will also be provided with funding to cover the cost of consumables for your project and/or research output.
-Based on the funding we have received, we will be awarding 1 studentship and 8 work shadowing placements in 2024.
 Please note that this is a very competitive process.

 You should only apply for one project.
 If shortlisted, we can discuss if you have any other preferences.